MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 Navigate to the folder that corresponds to the TOC location determined for your article in step 1.
 That folder contains the Markdown files for all articles in that section.
 If necessary, create a new folder to place the files for your content.
 The main article for that section is called *index.md*.

 For images and other static resources, create a subfolder called **media** inside the folder that contains your article, if it doesn't already exist.
 Inside the **media** folder, create a subfolder with the article name (except for the index file).
+For more information about where to place your files, see the [Example folder structure](#example-folder-structure) section.

 For **code snippets**, create a subfolder called **snippets** inside the folder that contains your article, if it doesn't already exist.
 Inside the **snippets** folder, create a subfolder with the article name.
 In most cases, you'll have code snippets for all three of the main .NET languages, C#, F#, and Visual Basic.
 In that case, create subfolders named **csharp**, **fsharp**, and **vb** for each of the three projects.
 If you're creating a snippet for an article under the [docs/csharp](https://github.com/dotnet/docs/tree/main/docs/csharp), [docs/fsharp](https://github.com/dotnet/docs/tree/main/docs/fsharp), or [docs/visual-basic](https://github.com/dotnet/docs/tree/main/docs/visual-basic) folders, the snippet will only be in one language so you can omit the language subfolder.
+For more information about where to place your files, see the [Example folder structure](#example-folder-structure) section.

 Code snippets are small, focused examples of code that demonstrate the concepts covered in an article.
 Larger programs intended for download and exploration should be located in the [dotnet/samples](https://github.com/dotnet/samples) repository.
 Full samples are covered in the section on [Contributing to samples](#contribute-to-samples).

+**Step 4:** Submit a Pull Request (PR) from your branch to the default branch.

+> [!IMPORTANT]
+> The [comment automation](../how-to-write-workflows-major.md#review-and-sign-off) functionality is not available on any of the .NET docs repositories at this time.
+Members of the .NET docs team will review and merge your PR.

+Each PR should usually address one issue at a time, unless multiple issues are related to the same PR fix.
+The PR can modify one or multiple files.
+If you're addressing multiple fixes on different files, separate PRs are preferred.

+If your PR fixes an existing issue, add the `Fixes #Issue_Number` keyword to the commit message or PR description.
+That way, the issue is automatically closed when the PR is merged.
+For more information, see [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).

+The .NET team will review your PR and let you know if there are any other updates/changes necessary in order to approve it.

+**Step 5:** Make any necessary updates to your branch as discussed with the team.

+The maintainers will merge your PR into the default branch once feedback has been applied and your change is approved.

+We regularly push all commits from default branch into the live branch and then you'll be able to see your contribution live at https://docs.microsoft.com/dotnet/.
+We typically publish daily during the work week.

 ## Example folder structure